 Any decent café has a grinder next to its espresso machine.
 Arguably, if the French Press is your favorite coffee maker, you’ll want the best coffee grinder for it too.

-The thing is that picking the best French Press grinder can be challenging, but it’s worth the effort.
+The thing is that picking the best French press grinder can be challenging, but it’s worth the effort.
 I don’t get tired of saying it: freshly ground coffee always beats pre-ground coffee.

 Additionally, freshly ground coffee is richer and tastier.
 Coffee loses much of its aroma after grinding, so you’ll have only a tiny portion of it with pre-ground coffee.

 My first time brewing French Press coffee was a challenge.
-I used commercial coffee, so I ended with sludge in my mouth and a bitter and astringent aftertaste.
+I used commercial coffee, so I ended up with sludge in my mouth and a bitter and astringent aftertaste.
 I wrote this article because I don’t want anyone to experience that anymore.

 The solution to terrible french press coffee became evident when I learned the importance of grind size for every brewing method.